FangchenLiu/SAIL/README.md

 # State Alignment-based Imitation Learning
 We propose a state-based imitation learning method for cross-morphology imitation learning. by considering both the state visitation distribution and local transition alignment.

-## Paper
-This paper is accepted by ICLR 2020.
-For more details, please refer to [our paper](https://arxiv.org/pdf/1911.10947.pdf).
-The code is in a pre-release stage and under maintenance.
+### The code is in a pre-release stage and under maintenance.

 ## Train
 The demonstration is provided in ``./expert/assets/expert_traj``.
 They are obtained from well-trained expert algorithms (SAC or TRPO).